sco1/skyportal/README.md

 Thank you to [markleoart](https://www.fiverr.com/markleoart) for creating the aircraft icon sprite sheets!

 ## Getting Started
-Users are assumed have read through [Adafruit"s PyPortal learning guide](https://learn.adafruit.com/adafruit-pyportal).
+Users are assumed have read through [Adafruit's PyPortal learning guide](https://learn.adafruit.com/adafruit-pyportal).
 CircuitPython v8.2 is currently in use for this repository, no other versions are evaluated.

+**WARNING:** In order to generate the background map tile, this project's `boot.py` modifies the boot process to allow the filesystem to be used as a writeable cache.
+In the unlikely event that things go horribly awry you may lose the existing contents of your device, so be sure to back them up before working with this project.

+### Installation
+#### From Source
-To get up and running, copy the following files to your PyPortal:
+To get up and running, copy the following files from the repository to your PyPortal:

 ```
+assets/
 lib/
 skyportal/
-airplane_icons.bmp
 boot.py
 code.py
 constants.py
-default_map.bmp
-heli_icons.bmp
 pyportal_startup.bmp
 pyportal_startup.wav
 secrets.py
-splash.bmp
 ```

-**WARNING:** In order to generate the background map tile, this project's `boot.py` modifies the boot process to allow the filesystem to be used as a writeable cache.
-In the unlikely event that things go horribly awry you may lose the existing contents of your device, so be sure to back them up before working with this project.
+#### From GH Release
+The Skyportal [Releases page](https://github.com/sco1/skyportal/releases) contains bundled `*.tar.gz` archives, built in CI, that can be downloaded and extracted directly onto the device.
+Bundles come in two flavors: one pure-python implementation and one compiled `*.mpy` version, which has a decreased overall file size.

 ### Secrets
 The following secrets are required for functionality: